cedardb/docs/content/example_datasets/glove.md

 {{< callout type="info" >}}
 This example uses the syntax of the `pgvector` PostgreSQL extension.
-CedarDB implements compatible vector support, so this example can run in both CedarDB as well as PostgreSQL.
+CedarDB implements compatible vector support, so this example can run in both CedarDB and PostgreSQL.
 {{< /callout >}}

 ## The Dataset